gldias/extensions/Barometer/barometer.md

 You can download the barometer extension [here](https://gldias.github.io/extensions/Barometer/barometer.aix).

 ## Description
+A barometer is a device that is used to measure atmospheric pressure.
+Usually, barometers are used in weather forecasting, measuring pressure in "millibars," which is equivalent to 100 pascals (the standard unit of pressure).
+However, since atmospheric pressure changes depending on the distance from sea level, a barometer can also be used to measure altitude.

-This extension measures atmospheric pressure and returns the data to your phone to be displayed however you would like.
+This extension makes use of your device's pressure sensor to give you the ability to use barometric data within you App Inventor application.
+This data is returned in millibars and can be displayed, or used, however you would like.

 This requires a device with a pressure sensor.

 ## Properties
 ![Is Barometer Available Block](BarometerBlocksImages/barometerAvailable.JPG)

 Indicates whether the sensor is available.
+Some devices may not have a pressure sensor, and therefore cannot use this barometer extension.

 ![Is Barometer Enabled Block](BarometerBlocksImages/barometerEnabled.JPG)